StefanieSwz/fake-news-classification/reports/README.md

 This setup mounts the models folder to save the weights locally, allowing us to persist the trained models outside of the container.

-For running the training via Google Cloud Run, we have seperate docker files and we do not mount the folder, as these platforms handle storage differently.
+For running the training via Google VERTEX AI, we have seperate docker files and we do not mount the folder, as these platforms handle storage differently.

 By using Docker, we ensured that our experiments were reproducible and could be easily shared with team members or deployed to different environments without compatibility issues.

-Link to the trainer Docker file (for cloud usage): https://github.com/StefanieSwz/fake-news-classification/blob/main/trainer.dockerfile
+Link to the trainer Docker file (for cloud usage): https://github.com/StefanieSwz/fake-news-classification/blob/main/docker/trainer.dockerfile

 ---